UOA-MEDSCI-736/BibianaLee-medsci736/README.md

 This study looks to quantify spatial and temporal inflammation-induced changes in the capsular permeability and macrophage infiltration in guinea-pig cochlea using MRI.
 Modelling of such exchanges in blood and different inner ear (IE) compartments require the analysis of a substantial amount of data.

-These data have been extracted from a set of MRI which measures the propagation of a contrast agent injected into the IE. This project aims to investigate the parsing of this data and statistical analysis of these results.
+This data was obtained from an ongoing replication study currently being conducted at the University of Auckland.
+Using Project IE, the MRI values can be extracted and indexed.
+Each text file contains a set of MRI which measures the propagation of a contrast agent injected into the IE.

-This project could provide reference data that can in future be used to quantitatively assess the treatment of ear disease in animal models and establish a platform from which such techniques can be transferred into clinical practice.
+Although a prototype, this project could possibly provide reference data that can in future be used to quantitatively assess the treatment of ear disease in animal models and establish a platform from which such techniques can be transferred into clinical practice.

 ##Contributors